aatif24/feed/README.md

-There are two folders in the root directory
+There are three folders in the root directory
 1. Backend - Where the API service is in place
 2. Client - The frontend part using ReactJs & Redux(State Management package for ReaactJs)
+3. Data - The mysql DB dump `feeds 25-07-20.sql`, import it to your database to get some dummy data and table structure.

 ## Runing the services